underscoreio/essential-scala/src/pages/intro/object-literals.md

 defined object Test
 ~~~

 This is not an expression---it does not evaluate to a value.
 Rather, it binds a name (`Test`) to a value (an empty object).
-Notice that Scala tells us it has defined an object.

 Once we have bound the name `Test` we can use it in expressions, where it evaluates to the object we have declared.
 The simplest expression is just the name on its own, which evaluates to the value itself: